 Arnon Moscona grew up in Port Harcourt, Nigeria, then in Tel Aviv, Israel.
 He served with the Israel Defense Force in Ramallah, West Bank.
 Arnon graduated from Tel Aviv University in Mathematics and Computer Science before moving to the U.S. in 1991.
 He is Director of Development for NexTag, a Silicon Valley Internet commerce company.
 In 1991 Arnon received the "Best Electronic Support" award of the software industry's Customer Support Association.

 Adham Y. Salem grew up in Ramallah where his family has lived since the 1500s.
-He is the co-owner and manager of Campus Cafe in San Mateo.
+He retired as co-owner and manager of Campus Cafe in San Mateo.
 Adham participates in the Arab Culture Center and in the charitable work of U.S.O.M.E.N., the United States Organization for Medical and Educational Needs, serving medical and social needs of people in the Middle East.
 Adham has been a faithful participant and strong supporter of the Dialogue since it's first year.

 Nahida Salem was born in Ramallah, Palestine.
 She was the second woman President of the Ramallah Club of San Francisco, which awarded her Woman of the Year in 1991.
-Nahida is co-owner and proprietor of Campus Cafe, a San Mateo restaurant.
+Nahida retired as co-owner and proprietor of Campus Cafe, a San Mateo restaurant.
 She participates in the Arab Cultural Center and in the public service activities of U.S.O.M.E.N., the United States Organization for Medical and Educational Needs, providing needed humanitarian services to people in the Middle East.
 Nahida has become a public spokeswoman for the Jewish-Palestinian Living Room Dialogue Group and for the "public peace process" of reconciliation.
 In 2000, Nahida was part of the first joint Palestinian-Jewish "Compassionate Listening" journey to the Middle East.

 Gerry Sarnat, MD, is the great-grandson of Chaim Gesundheit, Chief Rabbi of Lodz.
 Gerry graduated from Harvard College then Stanford Medical School.
 He is a Diplomate of the American Board of Internal Medicine, Fellow of the American College of Physicians, and Clinical Associate Professor of Medicine at Stanford Medical School.
 Since 1976, Gerry has practiced Internal Medicine, taught at Stanford, and served as a health care consultant.
 He has been Chief Executive Officer or Chief Medical Officer for Camino Healthcare, TakeCare, HealthAmerica Rockridge, and other Bay Area healthcare organizations.
 Gerry is active in many community organizations.
 He serves on the board of the Urban Ministry of Palo Alto (UMPA) for the homeless, and volunteers medical care on a regular basis at UMPA and Centro San Jose Obrero.
 Dr. Sarnat and his wife, Lela Ziff Sarnat, Ph.D., have three children.